Furniture Vocabulary Worksheets for Kids: Home Objects Practice PDF

 Circle Furniture Vocabulary Worksheet

 Look at each picture carefully.
-Then, read the words next to the picture.
-Circle the word that correctly matches the furniture shown in the picture.
-Take your time and try your best to choose the right one!
+Read the words next to the picture and circle the word that correctly matches the furniture shown.
+Take your time and choose the correct answer.

 Matching Furniture Vocabulary Worksheet

-1. Look at the pictures of the furniture items on one side and the names on the other side.
+1. Look at the furniture pictures on one side and the words on the other side.
 Draw a line to match each piece of furniture with its correct name.
-Take your time and make sure each picture is connected to the right word.
-This activity will help you learn and recognize different types of furniture!

 How to Use These Furniture Vocabulary Worksheets